achhabra2/webdialer/README.md

 ***
 #### Capabilities
 1. Make Spark or SIP Video Call, with Full Screen, Mute Audio, Mute Video.
 2. Enter branding URL and overlay Spark Video on top of any existing website (Demo purposes only).
+The overlay option gives you the ability to have a draggable Mayday button as well.
+Please see the notes in Usage.
 ***
 #### Usage
 The site is available at [here](https://webdialer.chhab.rocks).
 You will need to authorize an existing Cisco Spark account for it to work properly.
 From there you can go to either the ``Call`` tab or the ``Custom Page`` tab.
 The ``Call`` tab allows you to place a Spark call or a SIP Video Call.
 The ``Custom Page`` tab allows you to enter a branding URL to simulate video on a customer's webpage.

+**IMPORTANT**: When you load a branding page it will take a minute or so, please be patient.
+Also if you choose the Mayday option - there is a drag handle to the left.
+Do not try to drag the Mayday button as you will end up making a call instead.
+Lastly - the Mayday button and video containers are separate elements, you must drag them around independently.

 **Note**: This will require the ``Spark All`` permissions on your Cisco Spark account.
 This is because any embedded video client requires these full access permissions.